 The original design used a pair of 2N7002s, giving 1 watt output, but these proved to be quite fragile so were replaced with a single IRLML0100.

 However it was found that both MOSFET devices drew high current when the ATU was miss-tuned.
 No simple solution was found to solve this, so the PA device was changed to a PTZ2222A with a lower output , but more stable output of 500mW.

 In order to achieve 1W output it is necessary to increase the supply voltage to 7.2v using 6 ni-mh cells.
-In this case the pcb has to be modified so that a regulated 5v volts is supplied to both the PIC and the ICS driver. (refer to documentation)
+In this case the pcb has to be modified, using a 5v LDO regulator so that a regulated 5v volts is supplied to both the PIC and the ICS driver. (refer to documentation)